 By making a planned gift, you can make a significant gift to Harvard to address some of the world's most pressing issues through cutting-edge research and the education of tomorrow's leaders—and gain financial and tax benefits for you and your family.

 There are several types of gifts that first pay income to you and your family and then help Harvard.
 These also can enable you to dispose of illiquid assets in exchange for income and tax benefits.
 The lead trust is a gift arrangement that can help you transfer wealth to the next generation in a tax-efficient manner.

-Tax-Free IRA Rollover Extended until December 31, 2013
+- Tax-Free IRA Rollover Permanently Extended

-Opportune Time to Establish a Lead Trust
+- Opportune Time to Establish a Lead Trust

-New Edition of The Harvard Manual on Tax Aspects of Charitable Giving
+- The Harvard Manual on Tax Aspects of Charitable Giving

-We are pleased to announce that the ninth edition of The Harvard Manual on Tax Aspects of Charitable Giving, written by Carolyn Osteen and Martin Hall of Ropes & Gray, LLP is available.
+The ninth edition of The Harvard Manual on Tax Aspects of Charitable Giving, written by Carolyn Osteen and Martin Hall of Ropes & Gray, LLP is available.
 Order your copy today.